haiko-xyz/solver/docs/3-events.md

 - `market_id` is the unique id of the market (see `CreateMarket` above)
 - `base_amount` is the amount of base tokens deposited
 - `quote_amount` is the amount of quote tokens deposited
+- `base_fees` is the amount fees collected in base tokens
+- `quote_fees` is the amount of fees collected in quote tokens
 - `shares` is the amount of LP shares minted or burned

+Any deposit or withdraw action triggers a fee withdrawal, which is why these events emits collected fees.

 ### `Pause` / `Unpause`